AverageCoder69692/bprintf/README.md

 - ✅ Graceful fallback for unknown specifiers (e.g., `%z` → prints `%z`)
 - ✅ Manual variadic argument parsing (`va_list`)
 - ✅ No dependencies, no libc, no OS

 ---

+## 📦 Size

+The compiled `bprintf` implementation typically occupies **~0.5 to 0.6 KB** of machine code when targeting a 32-bit freestanding x86 environment with no optimization.
+With `-Os` or `-O2`, it may shrink to **~0.4 KB**.

+This makes it ideal for bootloaders, microkernels, and minimal OS projects where every byte counts.

+---